 A strong value proposition will help you connect easier with target audiences and install a strategic foundation for your company’s marketing and sales team.
 It gives them an unwavering and cohesive way to talk about your business.

 Another big B2B marketing challenge is the proof of ROI (Return on Investment).
-The HubSpot survey mentioned above says that 40% of marketers claimed that proving the ROI of their efforts is their top B2B challenge.
+This HubSpot survey mentioned that 21% of marketers claimed that proving the ROI of their efforts is their top B2B challenge.
 But, increasing ROI is not something that can happen in a flash.
 This demands accurate organization and planning to make sure that the ROI is traceable from the beginning of the marketing and sales efforts.

 To measure and increase ROI, you need to keep your focus on determining KPIs and goals.
 You must set goals that you can measure.
 The best way to start is by measuring your website and content performance plus other marketing activities.
 After that, you can choose the KPIs that you need to measure, such as: